395px

 Eles não sabem o que estão enfrentando quando perguntam

-A história do menino que tocava harpa
+A história do garoto que tocava harpa